 Once students know how to use a specific graphic organizer, assign it as a Wixie template so students can complete it on their own to think more deeply about content they are learning.

-Once you have found a template, you can assign it directly to your students or customize it with new instructions and headings before sending to your student's Wixie account.
+Once you have found a template, you can assign it directly to your students or select the Customize button on the toolbar to make changes to the instruction or content before sending to your student's Wixie account.

 Step 2: Transfer Responsibility to Students

 Students will need direction as they begin to learn how to use graphic organizers, but if we want them to take charge of their own learning, we need to stop providing the templates for them and empower them to determine when and how to use them on their own!

 Students can access the graphic organizer templates in Wixie at any time from the Templates folder at their Wixie home page.
 They simply open the Templates folder, open the General folder and open the Graphic Organizers folder or use the search field.

 The Templates tab includes common organizers at the root level as well as a Graphic Organizer folder filled with templates like Venn diagrams, 5Ws, Fact or Fiction, and more.

 Students simply select the template to open and begin adding text, images, and voice narration.

 Step 3: Empower Students to Design Custom Organizers

 As they get more sophisticated with their use of graphic organizers to sequence and sort information and visualize their thinking, students may want a more free-form or open organizer that they can edit and adjust on the fly.

 Encourage students to open a blank Wixie document and create their own graphic organizers, using a combination of text objects, images, painted connections, and images.
 Students can find a set of symbols by selecting the Image button on the toolbar and then navigating to the Mind Maps folder at the Stickers tab.